 There were two things we didn’t love about this collar.
 First, if you don’t get it properly fit then your dog may wriggle out.
 The tightening clip itself isn’t the most durable though and is the weak point of the whole harness.
 This didn’t bother us too much since the lifetime guarantee will replace it if it breaks.
 This collar is available in sizes to fit dogs from 5 pounds up to 130 pounds.
 When we pulled the leash, it would immediately cause the dog to stop and wait.
-Overall, it was one of the most effective ones we tried which is why it’s our premium choice.
+Overall, it was one of the best dog collars for walking, which is why it’s our premium choice.

 4. Country Brook Martingale Dog Collar

 Affordable, durable, and stylish, the Country Brook Petz Martingale color is made from nylon with no chain so it’s more comfortable for your dog.
 Since it is a Martingale design, it will still tighten up with the pull of the leash to signal to your canine companion that they need to stop pulling.
 The pressure is gentle yet firm and it won’t choke your pup.

 For those who like to stand out and be unique, these dog collars is available in 20 different colors for you to choose from.
 However, be careful using it on dogs with light fur as the color will wear off onto their coat leaving a bright-colored ring!
 You may be able to avoid this by washing it first, but it’s a noticeable problem and the staining it left did not want to wash out of our dog’s fur.
 There’s no buckle so it’s a bit more difficult to put on, but that also means there’s less chance of it breaking.

 5. Halti Head Collar Suited for Dogs That Pull